For CFOs & COOs at mid-market companies

 Production standards from day one

 Every component we deliver is designed for live operation — monitored, version-controlled, and recoverable.
-We do not build prototypes or proofs of concept that require a subsequent rebuild to reach production.
+We do not build prototypes that require a subsequent rebuild to reach production.
+The reference platform on this site is built and maintained to this standard — the same pipeline discipline, the same documentation, the same quality gates we apply to client work.

 03.